matt-auckland/uoa-karate-wiki/docs/kata/gekisai-dai-ichi.md

 <Infobox/>

 The first [kata](/) taught in modern Goju Ryu.
-It was originally created to help popularise Karate.
+It was created to help popularise Karate.
+It is the only kata in Goju Ryu that ends with a step forward instead of a step backward.

 ## Name Meaning